+TREND 5.
 Embracing short form video

 Video courses have long been rising in popularity, but video — particularly short-form video, is increasingly important to marketing in the education sector.
 Did you know that 50% of people who watch short-form videos tune in for the whole thing?
 That’s a wildly low bounce rate, and modern social media platforms have made this type of marketing more accessible to brands that previously didn’t have the technical knowledge.

 Over the last year, we’ve seen businesses in the education sector use short-form video to:

 ● Showcase short tours of physical learning facilities

 ● Explain niche topics to draw interest

 ● Highlight campus life and company culture

 In addition to short-form videos, education businesses that serve Gen Z have found increasing success by marketing on YouTube and TikTok.
 For example, one study found that 27% of prospective teen students admitted that YouTube videos played a major role in helping them decide where to enroll.
 Nearly 70% of prospective students used social media to help them research colleges and universities.
 At the end of the day, social media — and especially social video, remains an integral aspect of a modern education marketing strategy.

 Since there is so much uncertainty in all industries, a suggestion – ‘and education is no exception or something like that.